georust/proj/README.md

 ## Using the Bundled PROJ

-This crate can internally build and depend on a bundled PROJ `v7.0.0` library, which can be enabled via the "bundled_proj" feature.
-This might make it easier to compile the crate, but it is not thoroughly tested yet so it might not work on some platforms.
+This crate can internally build and depend on a bundled PROJ `v7.0.0` library, by enabling the `bundled_proj` feature.
+This may make it easier to compile the crate, but is not yet thoroughly tested, and **currently only supports Linux**.

-Currently this feature only supports Linux.

 ## License